-The following instructors teach the many OIED workshops featured on this website.
+The following instructors teach the many OIED workshops offered on this website.

-Lucille B. (Luci) Bearon, Ph.D., Associate Professor and Adult Development/Aging Specialist, is a sociologist with 40 years in the field of gerontology, received her doctorate from Duke University in conjunction with the Center for the Study of Aging and Human Development.
+Lucille B. (Luci) Bearon, Ph.D., associate professor and adult development/aging specialist, is a sociologist with 40 years in the field of gerontology.
+She earned her doctorate from Duke University in conjunction with the Center for the Study of Aging and Human Development.
 She joined the faculty at NC State in 1995 to provide support to the counties on issues related to older adults and their families.
-Her focus areas are successful and healthy aging, family caregiving for older adults, and grandparents raising grandchildren.
-She teaches graduate courses on Gerontology in Family Life Education and Family Relationships over the Life Course for the Masters degree program in Family Life and Youth Development.
-She represents NC Cooperative Extension on the Governor’s Advisory Council on Aging, has been an expert panelist for the Rosalynn Carter Institute of Caregiving, and is a Fellow of the Association for Gerontology in Higher Education.
+Her focus areas are successful and healthy aging, family caregiving for older adults and grandparents raising grandchildren.
+She teaches graduate courses on gerontology, family life education and family relationships for the Master’s degree program in Family Life and Youth Development.
+She represents NC Cooperative Extension on the Governor’s Advisory Council on Aging, has been an expert panelist for the Rosalynn Carter Institute of Caregiving and is a Fellow of the Association for Gerontology in Higher Education.

 Mr. James Benton, Sr. was born in Asheville, NC, on April 14, 1958 to James Luther Benton and Mary Alice Benton.
 He resided there until the age of seven, when he began attending school at The Governor Morehead School (GMS) for the Blind on the Garner Road campus.
 He lost most of his sight at an early age and began attending GMS when it was apparent that he could no longer attend public school.
-At Governor Morehead, he learned Braille, social skills, and regular academic studies.
-Upon his graduation from Governor Morehead in June of 1978, He attended Saint Augustine’s College in Raleigh, where he majored in Social Welfare and Urban Studies.
+At Governor Morehead, he learned Braille, social skills and completed regular academic studies.
+Upon his graduation from Governor Morehead in June of 1978, He attended Saint Augustine’s College in Raleigh, where he majored in social welfare and urban studies.
 His career spans the community widely.
 Here are just a few of his accomplishments:

 - manager of the division of services for the Blind Business Enterprise snack bar;